 Step 6: Developing A Marketing Strategy

-Now that you have known how your marketing/sales funnel will shape, and the key processes that should be addressed, we can develop a proper marketing strategy according to the funnel.
+Now that you have known how your marketing/sales funnel will shape, and the key processes that should be addressed, we can work with B2B marketing expert and consultant to develop a proper marketing strategy according to the funnel.

 As we have discussed above, since there are three primary stages to the funnel, we can also divide the marketing activities into three big groups: